emile-bernard/Do-Good-Software-Companies/README.md

 ## Help Small Businesses
 [**Etsy**](): Helping craftsman thrive.
 Etsy is an e-commerce website focused on handmade or vintage items, as well as art and craft supplies.

-[**LightSpeed (MTL)**](): This cutting-edge retail platform makes sales and manages your store, with integrated inventory management, customer management, on-demand reporting, and eCommerce.
+[**LightSpeed**](): This cutting-edge retail platform makes sales and manages your store, with integrated inventory management, customer management, on-demand reporting, and eCommerce.

 ## Bankruptcy
 [**Bankruptcy**](): Can relieve your debt.
 Nonprofit helps you file for bankruptcy for free, guiding you every step of the way.